Dates for 2020

-KW East will be held in Essex VT from January 31-February 3rd, 2019
+KW East will be held in Essex VT from January 30-February 2nd, 2020

 Lottery open from noon to midnight on September 7th

-Kindling Words West will be April 7-14, at Whidbey Island Institute, outside Seattle.
-Registration October 1st to 15th or until all slots fill.
+Kindling Words West will be April 4-11, 2020, at Whidbey Institute, a retreat off the coast of Seattle.
+Registration opens October 1st until all slots fill.

 “I love KW so much! love learning from, and just hanging out with and bonding with esteemed authors, illustrators, and fellow editors.
 It is so liberating to attend a conference like that and be there to learn, rather than teach and be pitched to.”